 Security is a 24-hour challenge.
 Protecting our schools involves deployment of a range of security and physical hardening tools.
 Reducing risk requires that access to school buildings be controlled, while also preserving an ‘open’ campus atmosphere that promotes a learning environment.
 Schools should be an inviting place for students and families, so technology solutions aimed at restricting access should be low-profile and unobtrusive.
 School security must also be designed in layers, or concentric circles of protection, starting at the school’s perimeter and working inward to secure individual classrooms and other internal areas.

 How technology can help

-Video surveillance is a technology that is unobtrusive and can promote security beginning at the outermost boundaries of the school environment – at the perimeter and as automobiles drive onto school grounds.
-Surveillance can keep a silent and constant watch on people comes and goes.
+Video security is a technology that is unobtrusive and can promote security beginning at the outermost boundaries of the school environment – at the perimeter and as automobiles drive onto school grounds.
+Video security can keep a silent and constant watch on people comes and goes.

 Use case: Controlling illegal parking and restricted areas at schools